AdaCore/spark2014/docs/ug/en/source/concurrency.rst

    pragma Profile (Ravenscar);
    pragma Partition_Elaboration_Policy (Sequential);

-While the Ravenscar profile is recommended for high-integrity concurrent applications, GNATprove also supports the GNAT Extended Ravenscar profile (see Section 4.5 "The Extended Ravenscar Profiles" in GNAT User’s Guide Supplement for GNAT Pro Safety-Critical and GNAT Pro High-Security).
+GNATprove also supports the GNAT Extended Ravenscar profile (see Section 4.5 "The Extended Ravenscar Profiles" in GNAT User’s Guide Supplement for GNAT Pro Safety-Critical and GNAT Pro High-Security).
 To use the GNAT Extended Ravenscar profile simply replace ``Ravenscar`` with ``GNAT_Extended_Ravenscar`` in the pragma ``Profile`` in the above code.
+The extended profile is intended for hard real-time/embedded systems that may require schedulability analysis but not the most stringent analyses required for other domains.

-In particular, the GNAT Extended Ravenscar profile allows the use of two forms of the delay statements depending on the type of their expression:
+In particular, to increase expressive power the GNAT Extended Ravenscar profile relaxes certain restrictions defined by the standard Ravenscar profile.
+Notably, these relaxed constraints allow multiple protected entries per protected object, multiple queued callers per entry, and more expressive protected entry barrier expressions.
+The profile also allows the use of relative delay statements in addition to the absolute delay statements allowed by Ravenscar.
+The two forms of delay statement are processed by GNATprove based on the type of their expression, as follows (absolute and relative delays, respectively):

-* If the expression is of the type Ada.Real_Time.Time then for the purposes of determining global inputs and outputs the delay statement is considered to be just like the delay statement, i.e. to reference the state abstraction Ada.Real_Time.Clock_Time as an input (see SPARK RM 9(17) for details).
+* If the expression is of the type Ada.Real_Time.Time then for the purposes of determining global inputs and outputs the absolute delay statement is considered just like the relative delay statement, i.e., to reference the state abstraction Ada.Real_Time.Clock_Time as an input (see SPARK RM 9(17) for details).

 * If the expression is of the type Ada.Calendar.Time then it is considered to